 Data released this month from the U.S. Census Bureau confirms just how effective SNAP is at turning participants’ lives around.
 SNAP cut the U.S. poverty rate from 14.3 percent to 13.2 percent between 2016 and 2018, lifting 3.1 million people out of poverty in 2018 alone.

 Yet the department’s own conclusions show that this rule is fundamentally at odds with the mission and purpose of SNAP.
 Rather than providing people with access to nutritious food, this rule would take it away.
 Rather than making it easier for people to sign up and enroll, this rule would make it far more complicated.
 Rather than making it simpler for federal and state agencies to administer the program, this rule would make it more difficult.

 I remember vividly the faces and stories of my patients.
 And since the day this rule was introduced, I have often thought of that young mother and her baby son, struggling mightily to get enough food to eat and make ends meet, until they were finally saved by a social worker with compassion and a state policy with heart.

 The first rule of being a doctor is to do no harm.
 The same principle should apply to public policy, yet this proposal clearly fails that test.

-Donald Schwarz, senior vice president, guides the Foundation’s strategies and works closely with colleagues, external partners, and community leaders to build a Culture of Health in America, enabling everyone to live their healthiest life possible.
-Read his full bio.
+Donald Schwarz, former RWJF senior vice president, guided the Foundation’s strategies and worked closely with colleagues, external partners, and community leaders to build a Culture of Health in America, enabling everyone to live their healthiest life possible.